Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 # [**Gareth John – Professional Portfolio and Resume**](https://gazzaj.github.io/GarethJohn-Resume-and-Portfolio/)

 The purpose of this website is to create an online presence for an individual (myself in this case) to highlight skills, experience, work history and to showcase projects to potential employers.
 This must be achieved in a visually appealing UX, which enables the user to easily navigate and locate the information irrespective of the device they are using (mobile first approach).
-The ultimate aim is to assist the individual in securing future employment opportunities as a software developer, by showcasing acquired skills of the common technologies used and
+The ultimate aim is to assist the individual in securing future employment opportunities as a software developer, by showcasing acquired skills of the common technologies used and implementation in live websites.

 [The live website can be viewed here!](https://gazzaj.github.io/GarethJohn-Resume-and-Portfolio/)